 “The myth that it’s too late when you’re thirsty is based on the supposition that thirst is an imperfect marker of a fluid deficit, but why should everything else in the body be perfect and thirst be imperfect?
 It’s worked very well for thousands of years of human evolution.”

-Water is the healthiest option, but tea, coffee and even alcoholic drinks are hydrating too (Credit: BBC/Getty)
+Water is the healthiest option, but tea, coffee and even some alcoholic drinks are hydrating too (Credit: BBC/Getty)

 While water is the healthiest option since it has no calories, other drinks also hydrate us, including tea and coffee.
-Although caffeine has a mild diuretic effect, research indicates that tea and coffee still contribute to hydration – and so do alcoholic drinks.
+Although caffeine has a mild diuretic effect, research indicates that tea and coffee still contribute to hydration – and so do some alcoholic drinks.
 (Find out if you can eat your way out of a hangover.)

 Drinking to good health